-- Determine patient capacity and consent. - Obtain medical history: - Suicidal or violent history - o Previous psychiatric hospitalization, when and where - Location where patient receives mental health care - Medications - Recreational drugs or alcohol: amount, names - Do not judge, just treat. - Transport all patients who are not making rational decisions and who are a threat to themselves or others for medical evaluation.
-Threat of suicide, overdose of medication, drugs or alcohol and threats to the health and well-being of others are considered not rational. - Consider a patient to be incapable to make medical decisions if they are: - Suicidal - Confused - Severely developmentally or mentally disabled - Intoxicated - Injured or ill with an altered mental status - Physically or verbally hostile - Unconscious - Consider and treat possible medical causes for patient's condition: - o Hypoxia - o Hypoglycemia - Drug intoxication/side effects/drug withdrawal - Seizures and postictal states - Intracranial hemorrhages - Consider staging until police have made the scene safe. - Have patient searched for weapons. - Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items. - Recheck often a restrained patient's ability to breathe and distal circulation. - Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress. - Explain the need for restraint to the patient.
-Severe agitation is a medical emergency, and should be treated aggressively with medication. - Document thoroughly the restraints used, on which limbs, and justification for restraints - A patient may be combative due to either a medical condition or an injury. - A Midazolam 10 mg IN (5 mg each nostril), or Midazolam 2 mg slow IV or Midazolam 4 mg IM. - P Midazolam 0.2 mg/kg IN (max dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max dose 2 mg) or Midazolam 0.2 mg/kg IM (max dose 4 mg) as a chemical restraint. - A Midazolam may be repeated for combative patients. - P Call MCP for repeat Midazolam. - A In most cases transport a mental health patient to the facility where the individual has been previously treated since they will have the patient's records.
+- Determine patient capacity and consent.

+- Obtain medical history:

+- o Suicidal or violent history

+- o Previous psychiatric hospitalization, when and where

+- o Location where patient receives mental health care

+- Medications

+- o Recreational drugs or alcohol: amount, names

+- Do not judge, just treat.

+- Transport all patients who are not making rational decisions and who are a threat to themselves or others for medical evaluation.
+Threat of suicide, overdose of medication, drugs or alcohol and threats to the health and well-being of others are considered not rational.

+- Consider a patient to be incapable to make medical decisions if they are:

+- Suicidal

+- Confused

+- o Severely developmentally or mentally disabled

+- Intoxicated

+- o Injured or ill with an altered mental status

+- Physically or verbally hostile

+- o Unconscious

+- Consider possible medical causes for patient's condition:

+- o Hypoxia

+- Hvpoglvcemia

+- o Drug or alcohol intoxication/side effects/drug withdrawal

+- Seizures and postictal states

+- o Head trauma or intracranial hemorrhages

+- o Anemia

+- o Stroke

+- Dysrhythmias

+- Electrolyte imbalance

+- Hypertension

+- Infection (especially meningitis / encephalitis)

+- Metabolic disorders

+- Myocardial ischemia or infarction

+- o Pulmonary embolism

+- o Shock

+- o Toxicological ingestion

+- Consider staging until police have made the scene safe.

+- Have patient searched for weapons.

+- Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items.

+- Recheck often a restrained patient's ability to breathe and distal circulation.

+- Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress.

+- Explain the need for restraint to the patient.
+Severe agitation is a medical emergency, and should be treated aggressively with medication.

+- Document thoroughly the restraints used, on which limbs, and justification for restraints